 A large clumping perennial, reaching up to 5 x 3.3 feet, that is native to moist, deciduous woodland in the Smokey Mountains ( from eastern Tennessee to western North Carolina; south to far northeast Georgia to western South Carolina ).

-It is endangered in the wild but makes a great landscape plant.
 The simple, sharply-toothed, broadly-oval leaves, up to 8 x 4 inches in size, are mid to deep green.

 The very abundant, bright yellow flowers, up to 1.3 inches wide, are borne mid-summer to mid-autumn.